 5. San Fruttuoso

-Portofino is quite well-known, but it holds a few hidden secrets that you may not have seen.
+Portofino is quite well-known, but it has a few secrets you may not have seen.
 This famous fishing village is near the Monte di Portofino Regional Park, which leads to the mysterious Abbey of San Fruttuoso.
 Delve beneath the depths of the bay here to see its hidden underwater statue, Christ of the Abyss.

 If you fancy a side journey to an Italian island, Sardinia is filled with secluded beaches and one-of-a-kind cafes framed by its seaside landscapes.
 A highlight of the unique attractions here is the Red Rocks at Ogliastra, jutting out from the blue-green water to give you the perfect photo op.